LG Electronics Presents Hybrid Emergency Call Solution at 5GAA in Sweden

 Last year, at a 5GAA event held in Paris, LG demonstrated a satellite‑based voice communication solution for vehicles.
 Leveraging non‑terrestrial networks (NTN), the live demonstration marked the first instance of uninterrupted, conversation‑level voice communication while switching between terrestrial and non‑terrestrial network environments.

-“We will continue to strengthen our leadership in automotive connectivity by leveraging our world-leading telematics technology and proven global competitiveness, while meeting Europe’s stringent safety and regulatory standards,” said Sangyong Lee, head of VS R&D laboratory at the LG Vehicle Solution Company.
+“We will continue to strengthen our leadership in automotive connectivity by leveraging our world-leading telematics technology and proven global competitiveness, while meeting Europe’s stringent safety and regulatory standards,” said Lee Sang-yong, head of VS R&D laboratory at the LG Vehicle Solution Company.